buildingamind/NewbornEmbodiedTuringTest/README.md

 ## **How to Use this Repository**

 This directory provides three components for building embodied virtual agents.
 These are a video game which serves as a virtual world, a set of programs to run experiments in the virtual world, and a set of programs to visualize the data coming from the experiments.
-Once users download this repo they will most likely need to open Unity at least once to generate an executable of the environment.
-After an executable is available, the user should be able to run the necessary simulations.
-This will result in data that can be analyzed using the scripts in the analysis folder.

-If users are unfamiliar with how to install a git repository or have never used unity before please scroll down to how to the how to install section.

 ## **Directory Structure**